sindhureddyyadulla/Plant-Leaf-disease-detection-Using-Seeed-XIAO-ESP32S3/README.md

 -----
 ## ✨ Features
-📷 Capture leaf image and send to backend
+- 📷 Capture leaf image and send to backend.
-🤖 Classify leaf disease using ML model
+- 🤖 Classify leaf disease using ML model.
-💬 Query LLM API for recommended remedies
+- 💬 Query LLM API for recommended remedies.
-🧪 View results in real-time on React UI
+- 🧪 View results in real-time on React UI.
-📶 Wi-Fi-based communication between frontend and ESP32
+- 📶 Wi-Fi-based communication between frontend and ESP32.

 ---------
 ## 🧰 Tech Stack